Prince Harry, Meghan Markle expecting a baby in the spring

 On Monday, the two walked out of the airport hand in hand as crowds lined the streets to catch a glimpse of their car.
 They will visit cities around Australia, and Harry is scheduled to speak at the opening of the Invictus Games, which he created for wounded service personnel.
 They will then travel to Fiji, Tonga and New Zealand.

+Kensington Palace said Meghan's mother, Doria Ragland, is "very happy" at the news.
+She was in London last month to visit her daughter and joined Meghan and Harry at the launch of a cookbook supporting the survivors of the Grenfell tower block fire.

+The royal couple were also congratulated by British prime minister, Theresa May, as well as the American ambassador to the U.K.

-The duke and duchess married on May 19 at Windsor Castle.
-Their star-studded celebrations drew the attention from around the world as around 100,000 people crowded the streets of Windsor, including many Americans who flew in specially for the big day.
+The duke and duchess wed on May 19 at Windsor Castle.
+Their star-studded celebrations drew attention from around the world as around 100,000 people crowded the streets of Windsor, including many Americans who flew in specially for the big day.

 This past weekend, they attended the wedding of Harry's first cousin, Princess Eugenie, which like theirs, took place in St. George's Chapel in Windsor.

-Harry and Meghan — along with Prince William and his wife, Kate, the Duchess of Cambridge — are increasingly the face of the royal family.
-At 92, the queen has reducing her travel and public duties, and Prince Philip retired in August.
+Harry and Meghan — along with Prince William and his wife, Kate, the Duchess of Cambridge — are taking on more royal duties; the queen, who is 92, has reduced her travel and public duties and her husband Prince Philip retired in August.

-Prince Charles and his wife Camilla draw far less attention than the younger royals, though they are two of the most active members of the royal family.
+Prince Charles and his wife Camilla attract less attention than the younger royals, though they are two of the most active members of the royal family.

 Since the duke and duchess announced their engagement, they have been busy supporting various causes and charities.
 Last month, the duchess attended her first solo engagement, the opening of an exhibition of South Pacific art at the Royal Academy of Art.